roganmelo/slush-feathers/README.md

 # short alias for generate new application
 slush feathers

-# set up authentication
-slush feathers:authentication

 # generate new base service with a model
 slush feathers:base

-# generate new feature service that extends a base or not
+# generate new feature service that extends a base service or not
 slush feathers:feature

 ## Contributing